Simon and Hallsworth Fellowships

 Exceptionally a Fellow may be permitted to conduct research elsewhere.
 Requests for leave of absence for research purposes for more than four weeks per annum during the appointment should be submitted with detailed information as a part of the formal application, or exceptionally subsequently to the Chair of the Simon and Hallsworth Fellowships Appointment Committees.

 The Fellowship is a full-time commitment, and the scheme provides for the Fellow to be invited to undertake a limited amount of teaching.
 Limited is defined as a maximum of up to five hours per week averaged out over the academic year.

-On Wednesday, 16 November 2016 a showcase for the Simon and Hallsworth Fellowships was held at the Manchester Museum.
+On Wednesday 15 November 2017 a showcase for the Simon and Hallsworth Fellowships was held at the Manchester Museum.
 Professor Nicola Glover-Thomas, Chair of the Simon and Hallsworth Committees, presented on how to apply for the Fellowships.
-Dr Jacob Seifert, current Hallsworth Fellow, provided guidance on developing a research proposal.
-Dr Vanessa May, former committee member, provided guidance on the interview.
+Dr Helen Holmes, current Hallsworth Fellow, provided guidance on developing a research proposal.
+Professor Stuart Jones, former committee member, provided guidance on the interview.
 You can download their slides here:

 - Professor Nicola Glover-Thomas

 - Dr Helen Holmes

 |Hallsworth Fellowship||The ability to make an original contribution to research in the broad field of political economy.|